 “Ghostwritten articles can have a significant impact on … physician prescribing practices,” according to a 2010 Senate staff report prepared for Sen. Charles Grassley (R-Iowa). ”When prominent physicians and scientists lend their names to an article, it raises the credibility of the findings and conclusions presented.”

 In its purest (or impurest) form, ghostwriting is someone doing all the work but getting no credit, while someone else who does nothing gets all the credit.
-Often, the situation has been more nuanced, yet with drug makers determining the focus of articles, analyzing the data and–working with contract medical writers–creating detailed outlines or first drafts before the named authors weighed in.
+Often, the situation has been somewhat more nuanced, with drug makers determining the focus of articles, analyzing the data and–working with contract medical writers–creating detailed outlines or first drafts before the named authors weighed in.

 Two different things

 In ghostwriting, “writer” and ”author” actually mean two different things–as reflected in a 2001 email from a medical communications firm to a drug industry client.
 “I don’t know that any decision has been made about who is going to write the manuscript (not to be confused with who is going to be the author(s) of the manuscript … ),” the email said.